 - Make sure the orientation of the loft board is correct.
 Tongue and groove boards are designed to slot together.

 - Now screw the board into the legs beneath it using 2 per leg.
 This board should also have a total of 8 screws fixed into the loft legs.

 - Repeat this process until you lay all of your loft boards.

 The image has a total of 300mm of space blanket insulation.
 This is glass mineral wool wrapped in aluminium foil.
 The purpose of the foil is to help prevent the glass fibres from flowing through the air.

 - You have now completed the how to board your loft guide.

-How to board your loft using different insulation:
+How to board your loft using different insulation

 Space blanket is glass fibre wool wrapped in aluminium foil.
-It offers more protection against itchy fibres, making it more comfortable to lay.
-PIR board is twice as efficient then glass fibre wool.
+It offers more protection against itchy fibers, making it more comfortable to lay.
+It also have a heat reflective foil surrounding it.

 Below is a picture of loft legs being used with space blanket insulation.
 Loft legs are spaced about 30cm apart between every joist.
 Tongue and Groove chip board is then screwed to the loft legs.

 Below is an image of a loft being topped up with more insulation.
 After we installed space blanket insulation between the rafters, we then placed 200mm space blanket on top.
 Always make sure you apply more insulation cross ways (90 degree’s to the insulation underneath).
 This helps to prevent cold spots within your loft.